Flash floods impact mountain communities

 In the Wet Mountain Valley, a tornadic thunderstorm also produced heavy rain that closed several roads for a brief time to the north of Westcliffe.

 The biggest problems occurred to the west of Walsenburg as flash floods flowed out of the Spring burn scar.
-Just after 6:00 pm, Abeyta Creek was running nearly two feet out of its banks on La Veta Pass.
-Indian Creek and Middle Creek were also running high and several roads were washed out to the west of La Veta.
+Just after 6 p.m., Abeyta Creek was running nearly two feet out of its banks on La Veta Pass.
+Indian Creek and Middle Creek were also running high, and several roads were washed out to the west of La Veta.

 The flash flood risk is well known to residents downstream of the Spring, Junkins and Hayden Pass burn scars.
 Each time creeks flood and debris blocks the flow channels, work is being done to clear out the rubble so that water can flow as efficiently as possible the next time heavy rains come.